maxsonBraunLab/rna_seq/README.md

 This SnakeMake pipeline processes aligns bulk RNA-Seq datasets using STAR and finds differential gene expression between conditions using DESeq2.

+**NOTE:** Some of the pipeline setup instructions are tailored for working on Oregon Health and Science University's Linux-based high-performance computing cluster (ARC, formerly Exacloud).
+If you have access to another computing cluster, then some steps may need to be modified accordingly.

+**NOTE:** Exacloud users transitioning to ARC at the end of 2024 may need to set a new container cache directory (`APPTAINER_CACHEDIR`) in their `~/.bashrc` file as shown in the [Set Singularity/Apptainer cache directory](#2-set-singularityapptainer-cache-directory) section below.

 ## 1. Configure your project directory

 ```bash